 During the fall and winter of 2017–2018, air pollution in Beijing and dozens of other Chinese cities dropped dramatically.

 Air pollution is a top concern of many Chinese citizens.
 In a 2015 national survey, 76% of respondents said that air pollution is a “big problem” and 35% of respondents said it is a “very big problem.”
-The air pollution documentary Under the Dome was viewed more than 300 million times in China before it was removed from Internet platforms four days after its 2015 release.4
+The air pollution documentary Under the Dome was viewed more than 300 million times in China before it was removed from Internet platforms four days after its 2015 release.

 Air Pollution Policies

 China’s first air pollution law dates to 1987.
 In the decades that followed, China’s air pollution laws were mostly ineffective due to sporadic enforcement, low penalties and weak monitoring.
 Perhaps most importantly, local officials generally lacked incentives to make clean air a priority.
 Starting around 2007, the Chinese government developed and implemented serious measures to control air pollution in connection with the 2008 Beijing Summer Olympics.
 However, these measures affected only the Beijing area and were mostly short-term (such as shutting down factories before and during the Olympics).
-By 2009, air pollution in the Beijing area returned to earlier levels.9
+By 2009, air pollution in the Beijing area returned to earlier high levels.

 In September 2013 the Chinese government announced the Action Plan on Prevention and Control of Air Pollution, following the horrific air pollution events of the previous winter.
 The action plan called for a 10% cut in PM10 concentrations by 2017 in cities across China, with more stringent targets in three key regions (Beijing-Tianjin-Hebei, Yangtze River Delta and Pearl River Delta).
 It described “10 tasks” for cleaning the air:

 Increase efforts in comprehensive control and reduce the emission of multipollutants.